kubevirt/user-guide/creation/devices.md

 In the above example the VM will have `64Mi` of memory, but instead of regular memory it will use node hugepages of the size of `2Mi`.

+When `memory.guest` is being being provided and different from `resources.requests.memory`, hugepages will be calculated according to the provided `memory.guest`

 ### Limitations

 -   a node must have pre-allocated hugepages

--   hugepages size cannot be bigger than requested memory

--   requested memory must be divisible by hugepages size
+-   requested memory and/or guest memory must be divisible by hugepages size

 Input Devices
 -------------